streamcord/spyglass/README.md

 $ ./gradlew docker
 ```

-This will build Spyglass from scratch and create a Docker container named `spyglass` with a corresponding version.
+This will build Spyglass from scratch and create a Docker container named `serebit/spyglass` with a corresponding
+version.

 ## Setup